ssm-lab/capstone--sco-vs-code-plugin/README.md

 EcoOptimizers is open-source!
 Help improve the extension by contributing to our GitHub repository: [GitHub Repository](https://github.com/ssm-lab/capstone--source-code-optimizer)

+## Additional Info

+It's natural to be curious.

+Check out our [wiki](https://github.com/ssm-lab/capstone--sco-vs-code-plugin/wiki) for more detailed documentation and guides.

 ---

 🚀 Start writing cleaner, more efficient Python code today with EcoOptimizers!